FredyH/MySQLOO/README.md

 Database:disconnect(shouldWait)
 -- Returns nothing
--- disconnects from the database and waits for all queries to finish if shouldWait is true
+-- disconnects from the database and waits for all queries to finish if shouldWait is true -- This function calls the onDisconnected callback if it existed on the database before the database was connected.

 Database:query( sql )
 -- Returns [Query]